bingeli1212/nitrile-preview/doc/DOC-nitrile-diagram.md

 being added on top of the base angle before used to figure out the new location.

-- [flip:5,5]
+- [flip:1,3]

-This is to construct a new point that is the mirror image of the given point (5,5).
+This is to construct a new point that is the mirror image of the given point that is 1 grid distance to the right and 3 grid distance upwards from the current point.
 The exact location of the new location depends on the last two points traveled, the direction of which is treated as a mirror to which the new point will be reflected upon.
 The net result could be thought of as folding a paper along the line of the mirror with a point on one side of the line, and see where that point will land on the other side of the line after folding.
+The new point would be added as a "L" point.

 - [sweep:-1,0,180]